DavidOsipov/Keywords4CV/README.md

    * `-c` or `--config`: Path to the configuration file (optional, defaults to `config.yaml`).
    * `-o` or `--output`: Path to the output Excel file (optional, defaults to `results.xlsx`).

-4.  **Review the output:** The Excel file (e.g., `results.xlsx`) will be saved in the specified `output_dir`.
+4.  **Review the output:** The Excel file (e.g., `results.xlsx`) will be generated in the same directory where you run the script.
+Examine the "Summary" and "Detailed Scores" sheets to identify top keywords and tailor your resume accordingly.
+Check `ats_optimizer.log` for any warnings or errors during processing.

+### Running Unit Tests

+To ensure the script's functionality and stability, a suite of unit tests is included in the `tests/` directory.
+It is highly recommended to run these tests after making any modifications to the code.

+1.  **Navigate to the `tests/` directory:**
+    ```bash
+    cd tests
+    ```

+2.  **Run the tests using `pytest`:**
+    ```bash
+    pytest
+    ```
+    Ensure `pytest` is installed (`pip install pytest`).  `pytest` will automatically discover and run all test files (`test_*.py`) in the `tests/` directory.
+Review the test output to confirm all tests pass.

 ## Repository Structure

-*   `keywords4cv.py`: The main Python script.
+*   `keywords4cv.py`: The main Python script containing the core ATS optimization logic.
-*   `config.yaml`:  The configuration file.
+*   `config.yaml`:  YAML configuration file for customizing stop words, skills whitelist, keyword categories, weighting, and other parameters.
-*   `README.md`: This file.
+*   `README.md`: This file, providing documentation and usage instructions.
-*   `output/`: (Created automatically) The directory for storing Excel output and log files.
+*   `output/`: (Created automatically)  Directory where Excel output reports (`results.xlsx`) and log files (`ats_optimizer.log`) are saved by default.
-*   `requirements.txt` (Optional, but highly recommended): List of required packages.
-Create with `pip freeze > requirements.txt`.
+*   `requirements.txt`:  List of Python package dependencies.
+It is recommended to update this file using `pip freeze > requirements.txt` after installing required packages.
-* `tests/`: Directory for unit tests (recommended, but not included in this initial version).
+*   `tests/`: Directory containing unit tests:
+    *   `test_keywords4cv.py`: Python file containing unit tests written using `unittest` and `pytest` frameworks to verify the functionality of `keywords4cv.py`.
-* `job_descriptions.json`: Example input file.
+*   `job_descriptions.json`: Example input JSON file demonstrating the expected input format for job descriptions.
-* `ats_optimizer.log`: Log file.
+*   `ats_optimizer.log`: Log file where the script records informational messages, warnings, and errors during execution.

 ## Contributing

 Contributions are welcome!
-Follow these steps:
+If you wish to contribute to the project, please follow these steps:

-1. Fork the repository.
+1. Fork the repository to your GitHub account.
-2. Create a new branch.
+2. Create a new branch for your feature or bug fix.
+Choose a descriptive branch name.
+3. Make your code changes, ensuring they are well-commented and follow coding best practices.
+4. Add or update unit tests in the `tests/` directory to cover your changes and ensure code reliability.
+5. Run the unit tests locally using `pytest` from the `tests/` directory to confirm that all tests pass, including the ones you added.
-3. Make your changes and commit them.
+6. Commit your changes to your branch with clear and informative commit messages.
-4. Push your branch.
-5. Submit a pull request.
+7. Push your branch to your forked repository on GitHub.
+8. Submit a pull request to the main repository, describing your changes and their purpose in detail.

 ## Licensing